syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-detect-if-an-workbook-and-worksheet-is-password-protected.md

 ---
-title: To detect if an workbook and worksheet is password protected | Syncfusion
+title: To detect if an workbook and worksheet is protected | Syncfusion
 description: This page shows how to detect if an Excel workbook and worksheet is password protected using the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO